codingatmorning/projects/kd_tree_median/README.md

 - [ ] Add operator [] to triangle
 - [ ] Convert to templatable BVH

-!This can be easily translated to a professional environment
+:collision: Can be translated to a lot of applications, and uses